DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/stereo/_index.md

 # Stereo reproduction and microphone techniques

 {{% note %}}

-here we'll describes the principles of conventional two- channel stereo as it relates to both loudspeaker and headphone reproduction.
+I'll cover the principles of conventional two-channel stereo related to loudspeaker and headphone reproduction.

-This is a useful starting point when moving onto multichannel stereo and surround systems.

 {{%/ note %}}